 It will come with a cost, and there’s a chance it may not get used as you’d like.
-Nonetheless, a landing page requiring readers to put some “skin” in the game (a commitment to provide information) will help your email campaign succeed.
+Nonetheless, a landing page that requires readers to put some “skin” in the game (a commitment to provide information) will help your marketing campaign succeed.
 Let’s start by answering an important question.

 What is a landing page?

 1.)
 It’s a form

 2.)
 It exists solely to capture a visitor’s information through that form.

 All landing pages are web pages but not all web pages are landing pages.

 These web pages are accessible in several different ways:

 - From a website – from a button or another URL you can click from the website to get to the landing page.

 - From an email – that may be associated with a benefit to the reader (i.e., contests or filling out a survey that would reward him at the end).

 - From a hard copy sell sheet or letter – in this case, you rely on your recipient to actually type in the URL for the landing page.
 (This is the least likely way somebody will respond to your request for information).